|

 The Dalmatian is a well balanced, distinctively spotted, strong, muscular and active dog.
 Symmetrical in outline, free from coarseness and lumber, and as a former “coach dog ” capable of great endurance at a fair turn of speed.

+"COMMENTARY: The Dalmatian is a well-proportioned dog.
+This means that it should be slightly rectangular.
+It should neither be quadratic nor give a long and short-legged impression.
+The expression ‘distinctively spotted’ means that it should look spotted.
+A heavy spotting with very many spots that overlap to a great extent or a light spotting with rather few spots should however not be regarded as a major fault.
+The spotting of a Dalmatian should never be allowed to be rated above the dog’s type, conformation and movements.
 The expression ‘strong’ refers to a dog with good substance and a well-developed body.
 It further implies that the dog should be in good condition with well developed (although not exaggerated) muscles and a firm and hard body.
 A Dalmatian must not be too thin and lean looking.
 It is important to consider that a Dalmatian often matures late and that it will not be fully grown and developed until it has reached three to four years of age.
 Not seldom will the dog look its best around eight years.
-A young dog with correct proportions and conformation can look a little ‘leggy’ without this being a major fault.
+A young dog with correct proportions and conformation can look a little ‘leggy’ without this being a major fault. |

 Important proportions: